 I’m frozen reading about another person of color shot by police officers.
 I’m frozen yet my mind is hot, angry, and scared.
 “Not again…NO!
 Not again.”
-Then my thoughts drift to the life-changing split second when a trigger was squeezed, gunpowder exploded, and thick red blood of life drained out onto the dirty asphalt… In those moments a mother, who was a lot like me, shattered into a million pieces.
+Then my thoughts drift to the life-changing split second when a trigger was squeezed, gunpowder exploded, and thick life-giving blood drained out onto the filthy asphalt… In those moments a mother, who was a lot like me, shattered into a million pieces.
 I imagine when some of those pieces come back together…she will be a very different person.

 Stories flood the news.
 African-American man shot by police.
 African-American man dies in police custody.
 Unarmed African-American child playing with a toy in the park – shot dead by police.
 And the stories that haven’t flooded the news are the stories of African-American women dying directly at the hands of the police or subsequently in police custody.

 And deep at the heart of all the media noise – I grieve the most for the women.
-These mothers, grandmothers, sisters, aunts, wives, daughters who are all now irretrievably shattered.
+These mothers, grandmothers, sisters, aunts, wives, daughters who are all now irretrievably shattered by the loss of their loved ones.
 I think of the exhilaration in the moments when this now broken mother welcomed her wrinkled new baby into the world.
 Maybe she lay skin to skin with him and breathed in his beautiful new baby scent?
 Maybe she wept tears of joy as she gently stroked his head and sang to him?
 But as a mother, one thing I know – she immediately loved her baby fiercely.
 Just like me.

 And now I imagine that her tears flow abundantly and burn hot with rage and anguish at the people responsible for her baby’s death.
 She burns with agony at a society that doesn’t care or won’t do anything about it.
 Because her child’s life had no value to them.
 No different than a worthless bag of trash.